pandeysoni/pandeysoni.github.io/content/posts/2019-09-11-how-can-we-use-redis-connect-and-redis-queue-process-in-node-js.md

 npm install --save redis
 ```

-create new file in redis-app folder, we'll try to connect with redis-server there (index.js) -
+Now, create new file in redis-app folder with the name of index.js, there we'll try to connect with redis-server (index.js) -

 ```
 const redis = require("redis");